aws-samples/amazon-transcribe-live-call-analytics/lca-whisper-sagemaker-stack/README.md

-# Amazon Transcribe Live Call Analytics - Whisper on SageMaker Integration
+# Amazon Transcribe Live Call Analytics - Whisper on SageMaker Integration - EXPERIMENTAL

-This CloudFormation stack deploys OpenAI's Whisper speech-to-text model on Amazon SageMaker for integration with Amazon Transcribe Live Call Analytics (LCA).
+This experimental CloudFormation stack deploys OpenAI's Whisper speech-to-text model on Amazon SageMaker for integration with Amazon Transcribe Live Call Analytics (LCA).
 It provides an alternative transcription engine using Whisper's state-of-the-art speech recognition capabilities.

+This feature has not been thoroughly tested and is meant for experimental/evaluation purposes only.

 ## Overview